nickebbutt/streamkata/README.md

 Two working but awful implementations are provided, along with tests - these monstrosities employ outmoded java 5 constructs (in keeping with the 19th century theme).
 They take much longer to run than they should.
 Perhaps the developer was recovering from a Christmas party at the time.

 Your mission is to complete the Stream-based implementations for MessageAnalyser and DecryptingAnalyser, using as much cool stuff from JDK 8 as you feel you can justify.
-These should be a lot prettier and run faster.